 David A. Dodd.
 Mr. Dodd serves as our President and Chief Executive Officer under an employment agreement dated September 1, 2018.
 The employment agreement has no specified term.
 The employment agreement provides for an initial annual salary of \$250,000 to Mr. Dodd, subject to periodic increases as determined by the Board.
-Mr. Dodd is also eligible for an annual bonus, as determined by the Board, with an initial target of 65% of his base salary.
-In December 2020, the Board awarded Mr. Dodd a bonus of \$162,500 which was paid in January 2021.
-No bonus was awarded to Mr. Dodd for 2019.
+Mr. Dodd is also eligible for an annual bonus, as determined by the Board.
 Mr. Dodd is eligible for annual grants of additional awards from our equity incentives plans as determined by the Board.
-On December 2, 2020, the Board awarded to Mr. Dodd a stock option grant for 273,000 shares with an exercise price of \$2.79 per share, vesting over a three-year period.
-These stock options are granted subject to stockholder approval of an amendment to the 2020 Stock Incentive Plan increasing the maximum aggregate number of shares of common stock that may be issued pursuant to the 2020 Plan.
 Mr. Dodd also is eligible for health insurance and 401(k) benefits at the same level and subject to the same conditions as provided to all other employees.